-My wife and I expected and were prepared for the Rottweiler going first as he was older, arthritic, with failing internal organs, but we weren’t prepared for Winston’s sudden and premature departure due to an undetectable stomach disorder characteristic of the breed.
+My wife and I expected and were prepared for the Rottweiler going first as he was older, arthritic, and had failing internal organs, but we weren’t prepared for Winston’s sudden and premature departure due to an undetectable stomach disorder characteristic of the breed.

-Fitting the Boys into our Lives
+Fitting the Boys into Our Lives

-As usual, on our departure, Winston was sprawled out the on inside porch/mudroom floor in front of the door, with his head between his paws, looking up at us as though it was the worst thing happening to him with those ‘You’re going?
-How could you do this to me?’ sad dog eyes….
-Caesar was sprawled out at his post on the kitchen floor keeping an eye on things.
-I made sure to spend an extra few moments with each before heading out… which was one of my best decisions.
+As usual, on our departure, Winston was sprawling out on the inside porch/mudroom floor in front of the door, with his head between his paws, looking up at us as though it were the worst thing happening to him with those ‘You’re going?
+How could you do this to me?’ sad dog eyes.
+Caesar was sprawled out at his post on the kitchen floor, keeping an eye on things.
+I made sure to spend an extra few moments with each before heading out, which was one of my best decisions.

-Unexpected Passing and a new Birth
+Unexpected Passing and a New Birth

-Now back to The Boys…
+Now Back to The Boys

-We first met Winston and Caesar ten years ago, one summer while at our house in Milton, as my wife’s daughter and then boyfriend were attending a wedding nearby, so we offered to look after them for the weekend.
+We first met Winston and Caesar ten years ago, one summer while at our house in Milton, as my wife’s daughter and then-boyfriend were attending a wedding nearby, so we offered to look after them for the weekend.
 Both my wife and I had large dogs from our past marriages, so we had an idea of what to expect as far as them being around the house and backyard.

 Tolerating the Cat